hnslyswhy/skyIt/README.md

 ## Checkout the repo locally

-1. Clone this repo to your local folder
+1. Download this repo to your local folder
 2. Inside the folder, install the required dependencies and start the app by running:

 ```bash